schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 ### Assignment

-Create a short slide deck communicating a piece of data analysis for your city on a topic of your choice (e.g. housing, transportation, demographics, etc.).
+Create a short report communicating a piece of data analysis for your city on a topic of your choice (e.g. housing, transportation, demographics, etc.).
 It can include visualizations and maps you created in the previous sessions (Assignments in modules 2, 3, and 4), but it should include at least one extra piece of analysis or visualization (this can be, but doesn't have to be, from the readings in Module 5).
-Present your work to the class in 5 minutes or less.
-Upload the slides to Quercus.
+Upload to Quercus.

 ### Synchronous (2 hours)